 The top 10% of incoming first-year students are invited to apply to USD's Honors Program.
 These students achieve the highest high school grade point averages and scholastic aptitude test scores upon entering USD.
 Honors applicants are expected to have an active interest in their own education and an appreciation for academic challenges.

 Students who do not enter the program in the fall semester can apply for mid-year admission to the Honors Program.
-The most important criteria for admission will be the student's academic record at USD.
-Students will generally not be admitted to the program after their third semester, unless satisfactory arrangements can be made to ensure that they will be able to complete the Honors curriculum by May of their senior year.
-For more information on mid-year admission requirements, please contact email@example.com.
+The most important criterion for admission is the student's academic record at USD.
+Students are generally not be admitted to the program after their third semester, unless satisfactory arrangements can be made to ensure that they will be able to complete the Honors curriculum by May of their senior year.